kfjahnke/envutil/README.md

 exploited (or usable) to provide fine detail.
 AFAICT, OIIO's spline-based interpolators (e.g. bicubic) don't use prefiltering and therefore produce noticeable blurring.
-Try a b-spline with proper prefiltering and no twining (--itp 1 -degree 3) to see the difference - you'll see no blurring, but if the view magnifies and the signal isn't band-limited, you may see ringing artifacts.
+Try a b-spline with proper prefiltering and no twining (--twine 1 -degree 3) to see the difference - you'll see no blurring, but if the view magnifies and the signal isn't band-limited, you may see ringing artifacts.